Sejmur-Ancuta/Sejmur-Ancuta/README.md

 ---

 ## 🎯 What I Bring to the Table
-I thrive in dynamic, cross-functional environments where I can leverage my problem-solving skills to ensure product quality and seamless system implementation.
-Rather than sticking to traditional back-end coding, I excel at the intersection of logic, design, and user experience.
-I am a strong communicator who loves hunting down critical system flaws and elevating the final product.
+I am a technical problem-solver who loves breaking systems (so they can be fixed!) and ensuring software runs perfectly.
+Instead of writing heavy back-end code all day, I prefer being the bridge between complex logic and a flawless user experience.
+I enjoy hunting down bugs, supporting users, and optimizing digital products.

-📌 **Actively Looking For:** Junior/Mid-level roles in **QA Engineering, IT/Application Support, Implementation Consulting, or Technical Game Testing** based in Warsaw (Hybrid/On-site).
+📌 **Actively Looking For:** **Internship & Junior roles** in QA Engineering, IT/Application Support, Implementation Consulting, or Technical Game Testing based in Warsaw (Hybrid/On-site).

-🇪🇺 **Note for Recruiters:** Full working rights in Poland (No visa sponsorship required).